TwoBitAlchemist/NeoAlchemy/source/apis.rst

     # No user action required

 Notice that unlike SqlAlchemy, we have far less to import and we do not need to manually trigger metadata creation.
+We also don't have to explicitly specify a primary label for our underlying ``NodeType``.
+NeoAlchemy uses the name of the class if none is specified.

 Since every class is connected to a graph explicitly via its ``.graph`` property, users running multiple instances of Neo4J should have no trouble distinguishing which classes map to which graphs, even if multiple classes touching different graphs are grouped in the same file.

 .. _SqlAlchemy Expression Language: http://docs.sqlalchemy.org/en/latest/core/tutorial.html